Mark Amodei: 2020 presidential election

-Amodei did not join the majority of Republican members of Congress who sided with the Trump's attempts to overturn the 2020 United States presidential election.
-He voted to certify both Arizona's and Pennsylvania's results in the 2021 United States Electoral College vote count.
+Amodei did not join the majority of House Republican in signing an amicus brief in support of Texas v.
+Pennsylvania, a lawsuit filed at the United States Supreme Court contesting the results of the 2020 presidential election.
+Amodei voted to certify both Arizona's and Pennsylvania's results in the 2021 United States Electoral College vote count.

 Electoral history

 Personal life

-Amodei has two daughters: Erin, a nursing student at Truckee Meadows Community College, and Ryanne, a physician trainer on the DaVinci Robotic Surgical Instrument and former engineer in the U.S. Navy.
+Amodei has two adult daughters.
+He was previously married to Sondra Amodei (née Staub) and later to Michelle Amodei; both marriages ended in divorce.